 CAPE CANAVERAL, FL –

-Scientists at NASA’s Jet Propulsion Lab this week announced the historic discovery of a newspaper clipping on Mars, proving that intelligent life once inhabited the red planet.
+Scientists at NASA’s Jet Propulsion Lab this week announced the historic discovery by the rover Perseverance of a newspaper clipping on Mars, proving that intelligent life once inhabited the red planet.

-The article, which detailed dire warnings of climate change that would soon engulf Mars in a hellish dust storm wiping out all life, was uncovered while the rover was on a routine mission searching for mineral deposits.
+The article, which detailed dire warnings of climate change that would soon engulf Mars in a hellish dust storm wiping out all life, was uncovered as the rover began its mission searching for evidence of ancient microbial forms.

 The Good News

-“The good news,” said Professor Rolf Abelson, Head of the JPL Mars Geological Survey Team, “is that our species on Earth can be comforted by the fact that other living beings inhabited our own solar system in the not so distant past.”
+“The good news,” said Professor Rolf Abelson, Head of the JPL Mars Geological Survey Team, “is that our species on Earth can be comforted by the fact that other living beings inhabited our own solar system in the not so distant past, geologically speaking.”

 “The bad news,” he continued, “is that apparently, we are freakin’ toast.”